justincasher/justincasher.github.io/pages/Gauss-Legendre.md

 	= 1-\frac{1}{3}+\frac{1}{5}+\frac{1}{7}-\cdots.
 $$

-Furthermore, in the 1700s, Euler calculated the values of the Riemann zeta function.
+&emsp; Furthermore, in the 1700s, Euler calculated the values of the Riemann zeta function.
 Famously, for $n=2$, we get that

 $$
 	\zeta(2)